Highlights for risedronate

 How to Use risedronate

-You must take this medication exactly as directed or you will lower the amount of medicine you absorb into your body or you may cause your self harm.
+You must take this medicine exactly as directly or you will lower the amount of the medicine that you absorb into your body or you may cause yourself harm.
 Take this medicine by mouth first thing in the morning, after you are up for the day.
 Do not eat or drink anything before you take this medicine.
-Swallow the tablets with a full glass (6 to 8 fluid ounces) of plain water.
-Do not take the tablets with any other drink.
-Do not chew or crush the tablet.
+Swallow the tablet with a full glass (6 to 8 ounces) of plain water.
+Do not take this medicine with any other drink.
+Do not chew, crush, or let the tablet dissolve in your mouth.
 After taking this medicine, do not eat breakfast, drink, or take any other medicines or vitamins for at least 30 minutes.
 Stand or sit up for at least 30 minutes after you take this medicine; do not lie down.
-Do not take your medicine more often than directed.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Take this medicine on the same day every week.
+Do not take your medicine more often than directed.

-Visit your doctor or health care professional for regular check ups.
-It may be some time before you see the benefit from this medicine.
-Your doctor or health care professional may order blood tests and other tests to see how you are doing.\n \nYou should make sure you get enough calcium and vitamin D while you are taking this medicine, unless your doctor tells you not to.
-Discuss the foods you eat and the vitamins you take with your health care professional.\n \nSome people who take this medicine have severe bone, joint, and/or muscle pain.
+Some people who take this medicine have severe bone, joint, and/or muscle pain.
 This medicine may also increase your risk for a broken thigh bone.
 Tell your doctor right away if you have pain in your upper leg or groin.
 Tell your doctor if you have any pain that does not go away or that gets worse.

-Keep out of the reach of children.\n\nStore at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Throw away any unused medicine after the expiration date.
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Throw away any unused medication after the expiration date.

 What does the pill look like?